UoE-macOS/packages/logic-gb-extra-content/README.md

 A package to download and install all of the Logic X Pro Extra or GarageBand Content direct from Apple's servers.

 # To Build
-`sh build.sh [logicpro | garageband] version`
+`sh build.sh [logicpro | garageband] version-release`

-For example, to build a package with the extra content for Garageband, and give it version 1032, type:
+For example, to build a package with the extra content for Garageband, and give it version 1032-1, type:

-`sh build.sh garageband 1032`
+`sh build.sh garageband 1032-1`

 # Thanks